4d/docs/website/translated_docs/es/Preferences/methods.md

 ### Lista de temas

 In this list, you select the theme to apply to the code editor.
 All available themes are displayed, including custom themes (if any).
-4D provides two themes by default:
+4D ofrece dos temas por defecto:

 *   **Tema Light por defecto**
 *   **Tema oscuro por defecto**